kajal1106/Ticket-Viewer/README.md

     http://localhost:3000
 ```
 ## 📢 Features

-° Displays a list of all tickets
+> Displays a list of all tickets.
-° Pages through 25 tickets at a time
+> Pages through 25 tickets at a time
-° Displays individual tickets
+> Displays individual tickets
-° Search By Id using search bar
+> Search By Id using search bar
-° Error Handling
+> Error Message

 ## 📷 Screenshots